Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 Click on the `+`-symbol at the bottom of the parameter collection.
 A new prefilled parameter appeares which has to be edited accordingly.
 How it can be edited is explained [here](#change-parameter).

 * **Note:** Make sure, the added parameter is used in your simulation.
-* **Note:** It is recommended, to store the previous *ObservationPerEvaluation.csv* in *Assets/BOforUnity/BOData/BayesianOptimization/LogData* and delete it in this folder afterwards, to make sure the header is correct.
+* **Note:** It is recommended, to store the previous *ObservationPerEvaluation.csv* from *Assets/BOforUnity/BOData/BayesianOptimization/LogData* somewhere else and delete it in this folder afterwards, to make sure the header is correct.

 ##### Change parameter
 Settable options are explained from top to bottom.